Almost Blown Out to Sea by Powerful Northwest Wind

 Eventually, the wind did drop and the crisis was over.
 I started the engine and headed south for Kaikoura.
 It would have been little more than an hour or so since I had witnessed and photographed, those tables and chairs cartwheeling out to sea.

 About 5km down the road I came across the scene of an accident with police and fire service in attendance.
 A large, full size, campervan was upside-down in a ditch on the side of the road.
 Obviously a victim of the earlier frightful northwester.
 I hoped the occupants were wearing their seatbelts and had got out ok.

 I later learnt over the radio that several campervans had been tipped over along the coast both north and south of Kaikoura Peninsula.

 I felt that I had learnt several valuable lessons from this frightening incident.
 As mentioned already; I’d think a little harder about where I was parking for the night in future.
 More importantly, I was thankful I wasn’t out in a boat at the time the wind came up suddenly like that.

 If I had been in a kayak, or even a quite large vessel, and had been caught out by such a sudden increase in wind velocity it would have spelt certain death.
 I had listened to the weather forecast on a commercial station the night before.
 It said the weather for Kaikoura and Marlborough was going to be fine!
 It would have been more valuable to have listened to the marine forecast earlier that morning.

-The sudden increase in wind speed that day was scary and and very creepy; but taught me a few lessons for the future!
+The sudden increase in wind speed that day was scary and very creepy, but taught me a few lessons for the future!
 Notwithstanding the weather forecast, if the wind does pick up rapidly when you’re out on the water, if you can get off the water instead of waiting until its too late!